 The Company's Group III base oil has successfully passed rigorous testing by Afton Chemicals, Castrol, several majors, super-majors and global blenders.
 The Company's recycled products meet or exceed American Petroleum Institute standards.
-Since the end of Q1 2023 and in addition to the Company's own outreach, the Company has been approached by a broad spectrum of super-majors, majors, and globally recognized lubricant blenders interested in advancing commercial base oils and ancillary by-products offtake arrangements and/or potential strategic equity investments at the project level.
-The Company has entered into non-disclosure agreements ("NDAs") with these parties and physical samples of ReGen III's Group III base oils have been sent to a number of these entities for their in-house laboratory testing.
+Since the end of Q1 2023 and in addition to the Company's own outreach, the Company has been approached by a broad spectrum of super-majors, majors, globally recognized lubricant blenders and international traders interested in advancing commercial base oils and ancillary by-products offtake arrangements and/or potential strategic equity investments at the project level.
+The Company has entered into non-disclosure agreements ("NDAs") with these parties and physical samples of ReGen III's Group III base oils have been sent to a number of these entities for in-house laboratory testing.
 The Company is continuing to receive positive test results, confirming Group III synthetic base oil status, from previous sample recipients and has not received notifications of any negative test results.
-The Company will continue to receive test results and further feedback from these and other parties throughout the remainder of Q4 2023.